Want to start 2022 off on the right foot? Why not strengthen your online presence and give your business that well-deserved boost?

 - Ahrefs Keyword Explorer

-There are a lot of keyword research tools out there, so feel free to explore and discover which one works best for you.
+There are a lot of keyword research tools out there, so feel free to explore and discover which works best for you.

 02. Keyword mapping